Opticos/gwsl/tutorials/manual.md

 2. The next step is to enable "Auto-Export Display" in the Distro configuration.
 3. After this, the user may tweak other settings explained in this section.

+If you are not sure you allowed GWSL through the firewall, you can test the xserver by going to the GWSL Dashboard --> About --> XClock.
+A simple clock window should open.

+If you did not allow it through the firewall the first time, you can simply go to the GWSL Dashboard --> About --> Allow GWSL Through the Firewall.
+This will open a window to show you how to allow it.
+(This feature was added in GWSL 1.3.8)

 Tip: You can open the GWSL Dashboard by clicking the GWSL icon in the Start Menu.
-Once GWSL is running, you can quickly pull up the Dashboard with ```CTRL+ALT+G``` or by clicking the "G" icon in the notification area.
+Once GWSL is running, you can quickly pull up the Dashboard with ```CTRL+ALT+G``` or by clicking the GWSL icon in the notification area.

 #### Accessing Other Distro Settings ####